 - No Cheating!
 Resistance bands prevent you from using momentum and cheat your reps.
 You will be forced to use proper form and therefore have a lower chance of injury.

 - Easy to start!
-Especially for people new to Fitness training it might be very intimidating going to gyms.
-A lot of people, little knowledge of how to use the equipment correctly and therefore a greater risk of injury.
-With resistance bands you simple need to get a set of bands (quite cheap) and start playing around and ease into a workout.
+Especially for people new to fitness and training it might be very intimidating going to gyms.
+A lot of people have little knowledge of how to use the equipment correctly and therefore a greater risk of injury.
+With resistance bands you simply need to get a set of bands (quite cheap) and start playing around and ease into a workout.

 - Anywhere – Anytime!
 You can fit resistance bands into any backpack or suitcase.
 Therefore, you have a whole gym always there with you, and you are always ready to work out.
 This is what I call the most important condition for making long term progress.
 Simplicity.

-Check out all the benefits of resistance band in this article: Benefits Of Resistance Band Training
+Check out all the benefits of resistance bands in this article: Benefits Of Resistance Band Training

 What Muscles Are Used In A Resistance Band Chest Fly?

 The chest fly is an isolation exercise for your chest muscles – also called pectoralis or pecs.
 The pecs are involved in pushing movements like the chest press – but you also use them when bringing your straight arm in front of you when having it extended to the side (basically the chest fly movement haha).
 Depending on what height you anchor the band you can put a focus on the upper or the lower chest portion.

 You learned in this article that chest flys are great to isolate the chest muscles.
 But only doing this exercise won’t build a great chest or give you a great general fitness.
 Chest flys are only great if they are part of a workout program.
 And workout programs are best if they are designed for a purpose or a training goal.
 This goal can be building muscle, loose body fat, build strength or just be more active and increase fitness.